Netherlands

 Corporate Income Tax

-Corporate income tax is charged to legal entities of which the capital is partially or fully divided into shares.
-Examples of such entities are the NV and BV.
+Corporate income tax (CIT) is charged to legal entities of which the capital is partially or fully divided into shares, such as the NV and BV.
 Companies based in the Netherlands are taxed on the basis of the companies’ local revenues.
-The question as to whether a company is in effect based in the Netherlands (resident companies) for tax purposes is assessed on the basis of the factual circumstances.
-The relevant criteria are issues such as where the actual management is based, the location of the head office and the place where the annual General Meeting of shareholders is held.
-Entities set up under Dutch law are deemed to be established in the Netherlands.
-A resident company is in principle subject to Dutch corporate income tax for its profits received worldwide.
-Non-resident companies may be subject to corporate income in the Netherlands on Dutch-source income.
+Whether a company is considered based in the Netherlands for tax purposes (resident companies) depends on factual circumstances, including where the actual management is located, the head office’s location, and where the Annual General Meeting of shareholders is held.
+Entities incorporated under Dutch law are deemed to be established in the Netherlands.
+Resident companies are generally subject to Dutch corporate income tax for their profits received worldwide.
+Non-resident companies may also be subject to Dutch corporate income tax on income sources from the Netherlands.
+Further details about this matter will be outlined later.

 Non-resident companies

-Non-resident companies may be subject to corporate income tax in the Netherlands on Dutch-source income.
+Non-resident companies may become subject to corporate income tax in the Netherlands on Dutch-source income.
 A non-resident company receives Dutch-source income in three ways.

-The first way is if the non-resident company operates in the Netherlands using a Dutch permanent establishment or permanent representative.
+Firstly, if a non-resident company operates in the Netherlands through a Dutch permanent establishment or permanent representative.
 The determination of taxable profits of a permanent establishment/representative is similar to the rules applicable to a subsidiary.
-A second way to receive Dutch-source income arises if a non-resident company has a so-called substantial interest representing at least 5% of the shares in a company established in the Netherlands, if the main aim or one of the main aims of holding a substantial interest is to avoid the levying of Dutch personal income tax at (in)direct shareholder level and there is an artificial arrangement or a series of artificial arrangements which are not put in place for valid commercial reasons reflecting economic reality.
-The taxation applies to dividend income and capital gains derived from its Dutch subsidiary.
+Secondly, Dutch-source income may arise if a non-resident company holds a so-called substantial interest representing at least 5% of the shares in a company established in the Netherlands.
+This tax applies to dividend income and capital gains derived from its Dutch subsidiary, provided that the main purpose of holding the substantial interest is to avoid the levying of Dutch personal income tax at (in)direct shareholder level, and there is an artificial arrangement or a series of artificial arrangements which are not put in place for valid commercial reasons reflecting economic reality.

-In addition, non-resident companies could be liable to corporate income tax on the remuneration for formal directorship of companies residing in the Netherlands as well as for fees received for executive management services.
-Under a tax treaty the taxation right for these remunerations are mostly allocated to the state of residence of the non-resident company.
+Moreover, non-resident companies may be liable to corporate income tax on remuneration received for formal directorship of companies residing in the Netherlands, as well as for fees received for executive management services.
+Typically, taxation rights for these remunerations are allocated to the non-resident company’s country of residence under a tax treaty.

 Tax base and rates

 Corporate income tax (CIT) is charged on the taxable profits earned by the company in any given year less the deductible losses.
-The following are the applicable corporate income tax rates for 2023:
+Please refer to the following for the applicable corporate income tax rates for 2024:

 For financial years up to and including 2018 losses incurred in any given year can be set off against the taxable profits of the previous year and the 9 subsequent years.
 As of 2019 the carry forward is reduced to 6 years.
 Part of this reduction is the introduction of a transitional measure, based on which the losses of 2019 and 2020 can be used before the 2017 and 2018 losses.

-The company profits must be determined on the basis of sound commercial practice and on the basis of a consistent operational pattern.
-This means, among other things, that unrealized profits do not need to be taken into consideration.
+It is worth noting that the company profits must be determined on the basis of sound commercial practice and on the basis of a consistent operational pattern.
+This means, among other things, that unrealised profits do not need to be taken into consideration.
 Losses, on the other hand, may be taken into account as soon as possible.
 The system of valuation, depreciation and reservation that has been chosen must be fiscally acceptable and, once approved, must be applied consistently.
 The tax authorities will not subsequently accept random movements of assets and liabilities.

 As a general rule all business expenses are deductible when determining corporate profits.
 There are however a number of restrictions with respect to what qualifies as business expenses.